The Unexpected Path to Finding Your Dream

-It’s the one question that plagues us, the apparition that haunts our creative pursuits.
-We are consumed with it: this insecurity, this fear — this questioning of ourselves.
+It’s the one question that plagues us, the apparition that haunts our most daring pursuits.
+We are consumed with it: this insecurity, this fear, this questioning of ourselves.

 What is it?